varunrajeshinamdar/fROSty-winter-2024/Episode 0 - A Study in ROS2.md

         )
     ])
 ```
+Take your time and understand the the above , how we can calling the multiple node files with there respective packages.

 Then, hit <kbd>CTRL</kbd>+<kbd>S</kbd>, to save the changes to the file, then close the window.

 To run the launch file created above, enter into the directory you created earlier and run the following command: